marcosamz/vaadin-ckeditor/VaadinCKEditor/README.txt

   CHANGELOG
   =========

+0.7 (??
+August 2010)
+ - Add ability to configure an external styles definition for the Styles combobox: config.setStylesCombo_stylesSet(String styleSetSpec), including the Open eSignForms standard combobox styles: config.setOpenESignFormsStylesCombo_stylesSet(String contextPath)
+ - Added editor destroy code when the widget is unloaded to hopefully avoid leaks.

 0.6 (26 July 2010)
  - Use CKEDITOR.appendTo instead of CKEDITOR.replace to create the edit instance.
 This resolved the bugs associated with the editor moving down